medizininformatik-initiative/clinical-cohort-definition-language/structured-query/documentation/2021_01_29StructeredQueriesDocumentation(Draft).md

 # Structured Queries

-CODEX front-end allows users to create requests based on inclusion and exclusion criteria.
+CODEX front-end allows users to create  feasibility queries based on inclusion and exclusion criteria.
 The different inclusion and exclusion criteria are conjuncted with the "AND" and "OR" operators respectively.
 Resulting in a conjunctive normal form (CNF) for inclusion and disjunctive normal form (DNF) for the exclusion  criteria.

-The front-end created queries need to be transmitted to different back-end services which translate the CNF and DNF to queries.
+The front-end created queries need to be transmitted to different back-end services which translates the Structured Query format into other query formats such as FHIR Search or CQL.
 As common data exchange format the so called *Structured Queries* are defined.

 ## Query Message